Wist9063/Listen.moe-Discord/README.md

 This list assumes a prefix of `~~`.

-- `~~join`
-  Type this while in a voice channel to have the bot join that channel and start playing there.

-- `~~leave`
-  Makes the bot leave the voice channel it's currently in.
-Limited to users with the "manage server" permission.

 - `~~np`
   Gets the currently playing song and artist.
 If the song was requested by someone, also gives their name and a link to their profile on forum.listen.moe.